1. Business Problem Formulation

 where the label is one out of the 18 possible propaganda techniques.
 The span will mark character-level offset.

-You are expected to produce your classifications in the same output format as in this second file.
+You are expected to produce one single file with your classifications in the same output format as in the PTR-2 files.
 Here is an example referring to the article above:

 4. Expected Output